-The following table sets forth information regarding all incentive plan awards that the Committee made to our NEOs during fiscal 2019, provided for each grant of an award made to a NEO during the year.
-The information supplements the dollar value disclosure of stock, option awards are awards that are not subject to ASC Topic 718 and are intended to serve as an incentive for performance to occur over a specified and non-stock awards in the Summary Compensation Table by providing additional details about these awards.
-Non-equity incentive plan including incentive plan awards (equity-based and non-equity based) and other plan-based awards.
-Disclosure on a separate line item is
+The following table sets forth information regarding all incentive plan awards that the Committee made to our NEOs during fiscal 2020, including incentive plan awards (equity-based and non-equity based) and other plan-based awards.
+Disclosure on a separate line item is provided for each grant of an award made to a NEO during the year.
+The information supplements the dollar value disclosure of stock, option and non-stock awards in the Summary Compensation Table by providing additional details about these awards.
+Non-equity incentive plan awards are awards that are not subject to ASC Topic 718 and are intended to serve as an incentive for performance to occur over a specified period.

-GRANTS OF PLAN-BASED AWARDS TABLE FOR FISCAL 2019
+GRANTS OF PLAN-BASED AWARDS TABLE FOR FISCAL 2020